rstroop/nch-bootcamp/README.md

 No let's set up a local server to test out our application.

-1. Make sure that you have locally installed JBoss EAP 6.4 and have a local MongoDB database running.
+1. Make sure that you have locally installed Tomcat 7.0.x and have a local MongoDB database running.
 	* Instructions for MongoDB installation are located [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat/).
 Version 2.6 is preferred, but installing v3.0 should work fine as well.
 2. In the "Servers" view of JBDS, right click and click on New->Server...
-3. In the following dialogues, select a new JBoss EAP 6 server and point to the EAP installation on your machine.
+3. In the following dialogues, select a new Tomcat 7 server and point to the Tomcat installation on your machine.
 4. On the "Add and Remove" screen, add the lab-web project in the "Available" column to the "Configured" column and click finish.
 5. In the web.xml of the lab-web project, under the "spring.profiles.active" context-param, change "openshift" to "default" to switch the Spring profile to your local configuration.
 6. Start the new server by right clicking on the new server and clicking "Start"